Relapse Signs and Symptoms

 - Chemical Loss of Control (Drinking/Using): You find yourself drinking/using again to solve your problems.
 You start to believe that “it’s all over ‘till I hit bottom, so I may as well enjoy this relapse while it’s good,” though your problems continue to worsen.

-Taking a daily inventory of your emotional states will help you keep informed of you relapse risk.
+Taking a daily inventory of your emotional states will help you keep informed of your relapse risk.
 Remember, even positive emotions can be triggers.
-You can journal daily using the same 1-5 scale and use other techniques you’ve worked on in therapy.
+You can journal daily using the 1-5 scale and use other techniques you’ve worked on in therapy.

 Unsure where to start?
 Take Our Substance Abuse Self-Assessment